 - Weight loss or weight gain

 People with this disorder have manic episodes where they experience elevated moods and then periods of depression.
-These episodes can last for days or weeks at a time and be incredibly debilitating.
-How long these episodes last depend on the individual, the severity of their symptoms and their gender.
+These episodes can last for days or weeks at a time, and be incredibly debilitating.
+How long these episodes last depends on the individual, the severity of their symptoms, and their gender.

 Myth 3.
 Bipolar disorder affects men and women the same.

-Even though bipolar disorder occurs in men and women in almost equal numbers, the illness affects them differently.
+Although bipolar disorder occurs in almost equal numbers in men and women, the illness affects them differently.
 Women are more likely to experience rapid cycling than men, and they have more depressive episodes and more mixed episodes than men with the illness.
 It’s possible that hormones are to blame.

 That said, bipolar disorder typically starts earlier and is more severe in men.
-Manic episodes are usually more pronounced as well and may include yelling, fighting or getting physical.
+Manic episodes are usually more pronounced, and may include yelling, fighting or getting physical.
 This is one of the reasons why men are more likely to land in jail or be hospitalized when going through a manic episode.